Who We Are

 She/Her/Hers

 An alum of both Hollingworth Preschool and Science Camp, Nina Borland completed her undergraduate studies at Clark University, where she studied studio art and graphic design.
-Nina joined Hollingworth Science Camp as an assistant art teacher in 2012, encouraging children's understanding of scientific phenomena through the visual arts for five summers.
 Nina joined Hollingworth full time in 2015.
-During her time at the Center, she has spent invaluable time both inside and outside of the classroom designing and implementing curriculum, planning events and creating educational materials.
-Currently, Nina serves as Curriculum Innovator and Creative Designer for Hollingworth, supporting our programs with her expertise in graphic design, communication, teaching, and the visual arts.
-One of Nina's favorite aspects of her job is teaching Art with our youngest learners at Hollingworth Preschool!
-She is back for a fourth year of fostering artistic agency through exploration, inquiry, and play.
+During her time at the Center, she has spent invaluable time both inside and outside of the classroom designing curriculum and learning materials, teaching, and supporting the Center's mission with program planning and documentation.
+Currently, Nina serves as Creative and Instructional Designer for Hollingworth, utilizing her expertise in graphic and instructional design, teaching, and the visual arts.
+One of Nina's favorite aspects of her job is teaching art with our youngest learners at Hollingworth Preschool!
+She is back for a fifth year of fostering artistic agency through exploration, inquiry, and play.

 Outside of the classroom, Nina finds time for her personal practice, creating art, photography, and design surrounding themes of body, sense of self, the natural world, and intersectional feminism.
 Nina can often be found singing songs, making things, and delving into the wonderful world of sci-fi and fantasy.